Fandasman/SEG-major-project/README.md

 The project is called `system`.
 It consists of a single app `clubs` and a `system` folder containing framework specific files.

 ## Deployed version of the application
-The deployed version of the application can be found at [URL](URL).
+The deployed version of the application can be found at this [URL](https://agile-gorge-39941.herokuapp.com/).

 The application will be deployed by April 15th 2022, as per the specified deadline.